-Using clean hands, mix the ground beef, salt, pepper and olive oil (if using) in a large bowl.
-Use your hands to mix because it helps to keep you from over-mixing which results in a tough patty.
-Yes this means touching raw meat, so be sure to wash your hands before and after mixing.
+- Hand-mix: Using clean hands, mix the ground beef, salt, pepper and olive oil (if using) in a large bowl.
+Use your hands to mix because it helps keep you from over-mixing, resulting in a tough patty.
+Yes, this means touching raw meat, so wash your hands before and after mixing.

-Divide the meat into equal portions.
-I use a kitchen scale so I can get the patties nice and even and no one is complaining that their hamburger is smaller than their sister’s!
-Lay a piece of parchment paper down before placing the meat on the scale to keep it clean.
+- Portion: Divide the meat into equal portions.
+I use a kitchen scale to get the patties nice and even and no one is complaining that their hamburger is smaller than their sister’s!
+Lay a piece of parchment paper before placing the meat on the scale to keep it clean.

 There are three different ways to cook your hamburger patties.
 Each method will result in a juicy burger, but I definitely recommend cooking on the grill if you can.

 - Preheat an outdoor grill to medium-high heat (400-450 degrees F) and clean the grates using a grill brush.

 - Place hamburger patties on the grill, indent side up and close the lid.
 Resist the urger to press down your burger or move it too soon.
 Cook for about 4 minutes; when the meat easily releases from the grates, you’re ready to flip.

 - Carefully and using a long handled grill spatula; flip the patties over and close the lid.
 Again resist the urge to press down on the patties to avoid losing valuable juices.
 Cook another 4 minutes.